Unity-Technologies/datasetinsights/docs/source/index.rst

       --config=datasetinsights/configs/faster_rcnn.yaml \
       --test-data=$HOME/data

-To learn more, see this `tutorial <https://datasetinsights.readthedocs.io/en/latest/Evaluation_Tutorial.html>`_.
+To learn more, see this :doc:`Evaluation_Tutorial` Documentation.

 Contents